uriel1998/showdocs-wombat/README.md

 ## 6. TODO

+* View the files in the archive, not just the list of the files IN the archive
 * Further set up database viewing for postgres
 * determine by mimetype if extension not found (maybe move crap to functions?)
 * Config for what helpers to use